 Avalara TrustFile provides a quick and easy way to prepare and efile sales tax returns.
 Users can sign up and use the service to prepare returns for free for a limited time.

 Once you have a Florida business tax license, you’re required to file returns at the completion of each assigned collection period regardless of whether any sales tax was collected.
 When no sales tax was collected, you must file a "zero return.”

 Failure to submit a zero return can result in penalties and interest charges.

 The Florida DOR requires all businesses to "close their books" by filing a final sales tax return.
 This also holds true for business owners selling or otherwise transferring ownership of their business.

 Many states encourage the timely or early filing of sales and use tax returns with a timely filing discount.
 As of March 2019, the Florida DOR currently offers a vendor discount (also known as a dealer collection allowance) of 2.5 percent of the first $1,200 of tax due, with a maximum of $30 per report.

 It's important to know the due dates associated with the filing frequency assigned to your business by the Florida Department of Revenue.
 This way you'll be prepared and can plan accordingly.
 Failure to complete filing by the assigned date can lead to fines and interest charges.

-The Florida Department of Revenue requires all sales tax filing to be completed by the 20th of the month following the assigned filing period.
+The Florida DOR requires all sales tax filing to be completed by the 20th of the month following the assigned filing period.
 Below, we've grouped Florida sales tax due dates by filing frequency for your convenience.
 Due dates falling on a weekend or holiday are adjusted to the following business day.

 For returns filed electronically, your payment must be submitted at least 24 hours prior to the assigned due date.
 For that reason, the due dates noted below are all set for the 19th of the month, or the adjusted weekend or holiday due date.